egstar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 17 I hate bins

 	- Command `grep -v <filter> <filename>` is used to return all results that not matchs the filter

+- Task 18 Letters only please

+	- Command `cat <filename> | grep ^[A-Za-z]` use filters to return all lines that start with Letters only.